tresinformal/basketball/README.md

 - If the player scores from inside the line, she/he gets two points.
 - If the player scores from outside the line she/he gets three points.
 - If one player throws the ball, the other player can catch it.
-- Both players can jump.
+- Both players can jump [#66](https://github.com/tresinformal/basketball/issues/66).
 - When the ball is free, the players can run into it and take it.
 - The ball bounces [#65](https://github.com/tresinformal/basketball/issues/65).
 - A player can take the ball from another player by running into her/him and pressing a key.